TabularEditor/TabularEditorDocs/onboarding/installation.md

 - DAX Formatting
 - Download of Best Practice Rules from external URLs

+> [!TIP]
+> The proxy settings can at times interfere with authentication dialog boxes or other external prompts.
+> Try to switch the proxy setting between "System" and "None", close and reopen Tabular Editor 3 to verify.

 ### Other preferences

 In addition to the settings mentioned above, Tabular Editor 3 contains many other settings for controlling various application behavior, allowing you to closely tailor the tool to your needs.
 To learn more about other these settings, see @preferences.